andreattamatheus/dbspt-test-php/README.md

 - [x] User should be able to "take on" a task by clicking an action button in the table row.
 This should update the task's status to "In Progress".
 - [x] User should be able to update a task's information and status ("In Progress", "Completed", etc.).
 - [x] User should be able to mark a task as "Complete" with an action button on the task view.

-### Specifics

-- Implement the front-end using Vue.js.
-You can use other libraries or frameworks (like - Bootstrap or Tailwind CSS) for styling, but the interactive elements should primarily be implemented with Vue.js.
-- Implement the back-end API using Laravel.
+- [x] Implement the back-end API using Laravel.
 The API should support operations to create, read, update, and delete (CRUD) tasks.
-- For the purpose of this project, you can use a local SQLite database, or another database of your choice.
-You should use Laravel's Eloquent ORM for database operations.
-- You can use dummy data for the task list.
+- [x] Dummy data for the task list.
-- The project should include error handling.
-For example, it should handle the case where a request to the Laravel API fails.
-- Include instructions on how to set up and run your project.

 ### Using this project

 If you'd like to use this as the starting point, you can remove the boilerplate and install what you need.
 The focus should remain on the front-end task.
 You can also check Laravel Documentation on [how to get starte with Laravel](https://laravel.com/docs/10.x/installation)

-Use the same project but addionatly with the following features:
+Use the same project but additionally with the following features:
 To use this project you can clone this repo and start the application setup, make sure you have `PHP/composer` and `Docker` installed:

 - Save the file `.env.example` as `.env`